cmse822/project-1-team1/report/report_v3.md

 - *Clock speed:* 3.4 GHz
 - *Cache:* 192 KB instruction cache, 128 KB data cache

-Assuming one flop per clock cycle, the peak performance is: $12 \cdot 3.4 \cdot 1 = 40.8$ Gflop/s.
+Assuming one flop per clock cycle, the peak performance is: $12 \cdot 3.4 \cdot 1 = 40.8$ Gflop/s (3.4 Gflop/s per core).

-The performance in (3) is _0.575 Gflop/s_ , which is significantly lower than the peak performance calculated above _40.8 Gflop/s_.
+The performance in (3) is _0.575 Gflop/s_ , which is significantly lower than the peak performance calculated above.

 ### Q5.
 Make a plot of the resulting measured Gflop/s vs. N.
 #### Node 1: _Intel18_